charlieweltchek/charlieweltchek/README.md

 My background includes marketing analytics, content strategy, and data visualization, allowing me to bridge the gap between technical insights and real-world business applications.
 I thrive in fast-paced, cross-functional environments, where I collaborate with teams to optimize marketing efforts, streamline business operations, and improve decision-making processes.
 When I'm not studying, you can find me either on the mountain skiing or out in the sun golfing.

 Here you will find details on my education, work experiences, and skills.
 My Daniels Distinction Portfolio is also attached which includes a more detailed look at my Technical Skills & Certifications, my applications of Critical Thinking and Communication in real work settings, my Community Engagement, my Intercultural Competence, and my Resume.

+Please reach out to me!
+My Email is:

+charlie.weltchek@gmail.com

+charlie.weltchek@du.edu

 <a name="education"></a>
 <hr>